 Punter – Justin Vogel

 Vogel was one of the better Punters to come out of the draft this season, but signed as an Undrafted Free Agent with the Packers.
 He has great hang time and is a fantastic directional kicker, which made Green Bay comfortable enough to cut Jacob Schum.
 He’s the only Punter on the roster for now, but I wouldn’t be surprised if the Packers brought someone in to compete during Training Camp.

 Vogel has experience holding kicks at Miami (FL), and his ability to develop a relationship with Crosby will have a big impact on making the roster.
 He can also be the emergency guy on kickoffs.
 To be an impactful NFL Punter, Vogel needs to improve his consistency and leg strength.

 Long Snapper – Derek Hart

 It is interesting that Brett Goode is still an unsigned Free Agent and Hart remains the only Long Snapper on the roster.
 Hart went undrafted in 2015, and has been working at Harley-Davidson as an Engineer since.
 Consistency is the number one requirement for Long Snappers, and Hart will have to prove he can be reliable.
 With the Packers Super Bowl goals, I have a hard time believing they would trust an unproven commodity at such an important position.
 I would expect Brett Goode to make another August return to the Green and Gold.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig